Python 3: Deep Dive (Part 3 - Dictionaries, Sets, JSON)

 My name is Fred Baptiste.

-Since 2011 I have been focused on Python almost exclusively, mainly in REST API development and data engineering.
+I have focused on Python based development for the last 10 years, mainly in REST API development, automation, and data engineering.

 I'm definitely a Python enthusiast for many reasons, and I'd like to share that passion with you too!